flaminscotsman/MongoDBAtlas-GCP-AIMLv2/Guides/AtlasSetup.md

 * Select “Allow Access from Anywhere” for the purpose of this demo and click on “Confirm”.

-*Note*:  When actually putting something into production, you will want to narrow the scope of where your database can be accessed and specify a specific IP address/CIDR block.
+*Note*:  When running a cluster in production, you will want to narrow the scope of where your database can be accessed and specify a specific IP address/CIDR block and/or using VPC peered connection.

 ![](images/image4.png)